dickhardt/verified-autocomplete-claims/README.md

 The protocol aligns with the issuer->holder->verifier pattern where the holder is the browser and the verifier is the website requesting a verified email address.
 Having the browser mediate the issuance and presentation blinds the identity of the verifier from the issuer, improving user privacy.
 The issuer can be any service that a DNS record for the email domain delegates as being authoritative for the email domain.

+The protocol also builds on the Issuer having an existing Passkey for the user for authentication by allowing the Issuer to respond with a WebAuthN challenge on issuance that the browser can then start a WebAuthN browser user experience without loading a page from the Issuer, allowing seamless authentication and authorization user experience.

 ## Key Concepts